24 July 2020

-Countries characterized by economic, social and political environments that are conducive to entrepreneurship provide more opportunities for businesses to grow and develop faster.
-Since business ventures are becoming increasingly global, an understanding of entrepreneurial environments of economies worldwide is crucial in order to exploit opportunities worldwide.
+Economies characterised by economic, social and political environments that are conducive to entrepreneurship provide more entrepreneurial opportunities and tend to grow and develop faster.
+Since business ventures are becoming increasingly global, an understanding of entrepreneurial environments of economies worldwide is crucial to exploit entrepreneurial opportunities worldwide.

-In light of the above observations, this course examines how economic factors, physical factors, trade factors and formal and informal institutions affect entrepreneurship and how entrepreneurs create and manage business ventures that have international dimensions.
+In light of the above observations, this course examines: (a) how economic factors, physical factors, trade factors and formal and informal institutions affect entrepreneurship; and (b) how entrepreneurs create and manage business ventures that have international dimensions.

 Books, course materials, social programme, and housing are not included in the fee.